Search the Health Library

 I Want To...

 Enter the last name, specialty or keyword for your search below.

-Comparative Medicine faculty, fellows, residents, trained in Laboratory Animal Medicine, participate actively in Research Animal Resources (RAR) to support clinical care of research animals at the Johns Hopkins University.
+Comparative Medicine faculty, fellows, and residents trained in Laboratory Animal Medicine, participate actively in Research Animal Resources (RAR) to support clinical care of research animals at the Johns Hopkins University.
 Clinical veterinarians on call are responsible for all medical or surgical cases.
 In addition to clinical service, these veterinarians conduct and collaborate in research within and outside the department.